kubernetes/examples/staging/podsecuritypolicy/rbac/README.md

 ## Creating the policies, roles, and bindings

+NOTE: If you are using `local-up-cluster.sh` you don't need to create these policies, roles, and bindings as they already have been created by the script.

 ### Policies

 The first step to enforcing cluster constraints via PSP is to create your policies.
 In this